ethorneloe/azure-apps-jobs-github-runners/README.md

 - IaC based deployment options might be added later on, however, there is already a repo providing a more automated approach [here](https://github.com/xmi-cs/aca-gh-actions-runner)

 # Prerequisites
-- An Azure subscription with priviledged access.
+- An Azure subscription with privileged access.
 - A GitHub account.
 - Familiarity with Azure resource deployment and GitHub repo configuration.
 - A workstation with Azure CLI installed